CsabaDu/CsabaDu.DynamicTestData/_NUnit/README.md

 In case of `Properties` value of the first `ArgsCode` argument, the methods create a `TestCaseData` instance of properties of the `TestData` instance, in case of `Instance` value they create a `TestCaseData` of the `TestData`-derived instance itself, otherwise it throws an `InvalidEnumArgumentException`.

-The methods set the `Description` property with the value of the `TestCase` property of the `TestData` instance, and in case of Properties` value of the first `ArgsCode` argument, `Properties` property of `TestCaseData` instance excludes it.
+The methods set the `Description` property with the value of the `TestCase` property of the `TestData` instance, and in case of `Properties` value of the first `ArgsCode` argument, `Properties` property of `TestCaseData` instance excludes it.

 Second parameter is `string` type and is optional.
 Adding this parameter with notnull and not-empty-string value triggers the setting of the `TestName` property of the `TestCaseData` returning instance, using the `DynamicDataSource.GetDisplayName` method, otherwise remains default.
-The value of the `TestName` propery will be displayed in Visual Studio Test Explorer.
+The value of the `TestName` propery will be displayed in Visual Studio Test Explorer if set.

 The extension method of `TestDataReturns<TStruct>` type sets the `ExpectedResult` property of the returning `TestCaseData` instance with the value of the `Expected` property of the `TestDataReturns<TStruct>` instance, and in case of `Properties` value of the first `ArgsCode` argument, `Properties` property of `TestCaseData` instance excludes it.